updated on:

 Table of contents

 In 2020, Eleken team started working on UX design for TendrX, a freight tendering platform.
 This is how we dived into the world of logistics.
 Despite being such a conservative industry, the logistics industry gives lots of space for innovative software solutions.
 Thanks to technological advances, freight management has become much more efficient than it was decades before.
-Yet, the situation is not perfectly smooth.
+Yet, the situation is not perfectly smooth, and companies continue developing new tools to improve logistics workflows and business operations.

 How much do relationships between the parties weigh in a tender-based business?
 In the times when everything is automated and managed through online platforms, we assume that these relationships have lost their importance.
 Now that shippers can create a tender and set a deal without making a single call, how can relationships be a problem?
-Well, while automation formalizes those personal contacts, it brings new challenges.
+Well, while automation formalizes those personal contacts, it brings new challenges that impact both carriers and shippers.

 Naturally, there is a mistrust building up between the two sides.
 Fights for tenders ruin relationships between shippers and carriers that otherwise could have grown into fruitful collaborations.
-Good relationships become crucial when shippers need to contract carriers on a regular basis for a stable supply chain or when there is an urgent need for a transit that leaves no time for tenders.
+Good relationships become crucial when shippers need to contract carriers on a regular basis for a stable supply chains environment or when there is an urgent need for transportation that leaves no time for tenders.
+Much like how a dedicated ATS solves hiring problems by building long-term talent pools, logistics platforms need to foster reliable partnerships.

 We’ll get back to this issue later, but now let’s take a look at the others.